dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 ### 3.5.5 Conversions between Strings and Numbers

-In addition to conversions between strings, runes, and bytes, it’s often necessary to convert between numeric values and their string representations.
+In addition to conversions between strings, runes, and bytes, it's often necessary to convert between numeric values and their string representations.
 This is done with functions from the `strconv` package.

 To convert an integer to a string, one option is to use `fmt.Sprintf`; another is to use the function `strconv.Itoa` ("integer to ASCII"):